BgeeDB/bgee-unil/src/markdown/support/sparql-tutorial/sparql-tutorial.md

 ![](../img/doc/sparql-tutorial/q12-a.png#tutoimgborder)

 ## Querying with UniProtKB cross-references
 To query with UniProtKB cross-references the easiest way is to state the property `lscr:xrefUniprot` that is assigned to each Bgee gene.
-For example, the human APOC1 gene has its correspoding UniProtKB IRI `up-protein:P02654` where `up-protein:` is a prefix replacing the URI `http://purl.uniprot.org/uniprot/` as defined in the header of the [Q13](#q13).
+For example, the human APOC1 gene has its corresponding UniProtKB IRI `up-protein:P02654` where `up-protein:` is a prefix replacing the URI `http://purl.uniprot.org/uniprot/` as defined in the header of the [Q13](#q13).

-[Q13](#q13) retrieves the same results and it is similar to [Q03](#q03) but [Q13](#q13) uses UniProKB accession numbers for identifying genes instead of gene names or symbols, in other words, it uses `lscr:xrefUniprot` instead of `rdfs:label` property.
+[Q13](#q13) retrieves the same results and it is similar to [Q03](#q03) but [Q13](#q13) uses UniProtKB accession numbers for identifying genes instead of gene names or symbols, in other words, it uses `lscr:xrefUniprot` instead of `rdfs:label` property.

 #### Q13:
 > *Question*: What are the anatomical entities where the P02654 gene is expressed?